Conditional ergodicity in infinite dimension: Examples

 By construction, we have

-Thus we have evidently verified the first assumption of Theorem \ref{thm:contwfstab} for $\tilde d(x,x')=\|x-x'\|$ and $\Delta=1$ (for example).
-On the other hand, the second assumption follows easily as in Lemma \ref{lem:h1obs}, as we have assumed the Lipschitz property of $h$.
-Thus we have verified the assumptions of Theorem \ref{thm:contwfstab}, so
+Thus, we have evidently verified the first assumption of Theorem~\ref{thmm:contwfstab} for $\tilde d(x,x')=\|x-x'\|$ and $\Delta=1$ (e.g.).
+On the other hand, the second assumption follows easily as in Lemma~\ref{lem:h1obs}, as we have assumed the Lipschitz property of $h$.
+Thus, we have verified the assumptions of Theorem~\ref{thmm:contwfstab}, so

 that is, we have established filter stability in the bounded-Lipschitz norm.